Joseleon1903/cockatoo/README.md

 ##  Get device resume [/cockatoo/api/device/information/get] [GET]

-Get information of player
+Get information of device information
-If everything went ok it should return a list of player.
+If everything went ok it should return a list of device information.

   + Headers